-Towns visited: Wangarratta, Milawa, Rutherglen, Beechworth, Gapstead, Myrtelford & Bright.
+Towns visited: Wangarratta, Milawa, Rutherglen, Beechworth, Gapsted, Myrtelford & Bright.

 Cellar Doors: Approximately 15 wineries within riding distance from the trail

-Things to see: Mt Buffalo, historic Beechworth, autumn colours of Bright, the flowing Ovens River, the old tobacco farm kilns, open stretches of farmland
+Things to see: Majestic Mt Buffalo; historic Beechworth (see our post about this lovely town); autumn colours of Bright; the flowing Ovens River; the old tobacco farm kilns; open stretches of farmland

 Murray to Mountains Image Gallery